World Cup 2026 Golden Boot: Prediction, Top Scorer Race & Leaderboard

 Can Anyone Break Fontaine’s Record?

-The single-tournament record is one of football’s oldest: Just Fontaine scored 13 goals for France at the 1958 World Cup, and no one has come close since.
-Only three players have ever reached double figures at a single World Cup, Fontaine, Hungary’s Sandor Kocsis in 1954, and Germany’s Gerd Muller in 1970.
+The single tournament record is one of football’s oldest.
+Just Fontaine scored 13 goals for France at the 1958 World Cup, and no one has come close since.
+Before this year only three players had ever reached double figures at a single World Cup: Fontaine, Hungary’s Sandor Kocsis in 1954, and Germany’s Gerd Muller in 1970.

 How the Golden Boot Tiebreaker Works